Sharon-B/Recipe-Box/TESTING.md

 | Manage Users Page:      | 99          | 100           | 93            | 100 | 99          | 100           | 93            | 100 |
 | Edit Users Page:        | 100         | 100           | 93            | 100 | 97          | 100           | 93            | 100 |

-# Responsiveness Testing:
+# Responsiveness Testing

 The responsiveness of the website was tested using Chrome Dev Tools and setting it to display on various mobile/tablet devices that are included.
 Responsiveness is optimised for screen sizes from 320px up and in portrait orientation for smaller devices.

-# Device Testing:
+# Device Testing

 All aspects of the website mentioned above were manually tested on the following
 devices: iPad 2, iPhone 8, MacBook Pro.

-# Browser Testing:
+# Browser Testing

 All aspects of the website mentioned above were manually tested on the following
 browsers: Chrome, Safari, Mozilla Firefox

-# Friends & Family User Testing:
+# Friends & Family User Testing

 The general feedback was that the site looks well and is easy to navigate.
 Devices used: iPad Pro, iPhone 8 Plus, Laptop (windows running the Chrome browser).